mmister411/salvationelements/Funcitonal_Analysis.md

 - Cases where a function occurs but doesn’t advance
 - Warnings where something that looks like the function is a counterfeit
 This preserves the integrity of the diagnostic while respecting the nuance of real-world variation.

-6. **Mapping Possibility, Not Sequence**
-The pathing section is not historical or theological narrative.
-It defines what becomes possible as a result of the current state.
-It is a map of semantic and spiritual affordances.

 ⸻